The Speed Trap

 The Diner in Daytona

-A pivotal scene shares the backstories of the protagonists in the opening pre–main title minutes of the blockbuster Apple-produced “F1® The Movie” (directed by Joseph Kosinski).
-It is set in a busy old-school diner in Daytona Beach, just hours after the film’s hero shows his undaunted spirit and obvious talent in helping his team win the GT class at IMSA's Crown Jewel Rolex 24.
-Aging racer Sonny Hayes (Brad Pitt) sits with Ruben Cervantes (Javier Bardem), his former Formula One teammate, who is now an F1 team owner.
-Ruben has a promising rookie driver with potential, but he has already gone through several veterans trying to find the right experienced racer to elevate his Apex F1 Team's performance from the back of the grid and avoid a forced sale to manipulative and soulless investors.
+Aging racer Sonny Hayes (Brad Pitt) sits with Ruben Cervantes (Javier Bardem), his former Formula One teammate, now an F1 team owner.
+Ruben has a promising rookie driver but has gone through several veterans trying to find the right experienced racer to lift his Apex F1 Team from the back of the grid — and avoid a forced sale to manipulative investors.

 On the table between them sits a first-class ticket back to Formula One.